 Inequality is frequently invoked as an explanation for a number of crucial issues in political science.
-It is often considered a determinant of processes as diverse as the decline of electoral turnout, the increase in the support of extreme-right parties, or the likelihood of political conflict.
-Recently, and for good reason, the political causes of inequality have received an increasing amount of attention.
-Focusing on the American case, Bartels has shown the spectacular increase in inequality over the past thirty-five years to be the product of policy choices in a political system dominated by partisanship and particularly receptive to the preferences of the wealthy.
-Hacker and Pierson coincide not only in their appreciation of the attention that policy-makers pay to the rich in America, but also about the fact that politics is the main factor behind inequality ("American politics did it").
+It is often considered a determinant of processes as diverse as the decline of electoral turnout,44 the increase in the support of extreme-right parties,45 or the likelihood of political conflict.46 Recently, and for good reason, the political causes of inequality have received an increasing amount of attention.
+Focusing on the American case, Bartels has shown the spectacular increase in inequality over the past 35 years to be the product of policy choices in a political system dominated by partisanship and particularly receptive to the preferences of the wealthy.47 Hacker and Pierson coincide not only in the appreciation of the attention that policy-makers pay to the rich in America, but also about the fact that politics is the main factor behind inequality ("American politics did it").48

-The analysis provided in this article remains a preliminary and illustrative one.
+It is clear that the analysis provided in this article remains a preliminary and illustrative one.
 A number of factors may affect inequality while also influencing the generosity of the welfare state (slower economic growth, the transition to a post-industrial economy, etc).
-Only a multivariate analysis with more extensive data would allow us to disentangle systematically the individual effects of these related processes.
-Nevertheless, I have provided some evidence that policy influences inequality in significant ways and that its effects depend on whether we look at the decommodifying welfare state or the workfare state periods.
-While there has been a general move towards more demanding welfare (i.e., less generous unemployment benefits) in industrialized democracies, there seems to be a much more questionable move towards more enabling workfare (i.e., more generous active policies).
-More importantly, the role of welfare policy seems to be much less egalitarian in the workfare state era, both regarding market income inequality and redistribution.
+Only a multivariate analysis (with more extensive data) would allow us to disentangle systematically the individual effects of these related processes.
+Nevertheless, in the previous sections I have provided some suggestive evidence that policy influences inequality in significant ways, but also in very distinct ways depending on whether we look at the decommodifying welfare state or the workfare state periods.
+While there has been a general move towards more demanding welfare (i.e., less generous unemployment benefits) in industrialized democracies, there seem to be a much more questionable move towards more enabling workfare (i.e., more generous active policies).
+More importantly, the role of welfare policy seems to be much less egalitarian in the workfare state era (both regarding market income inequality and redistribution).

-The present economic crisis has had and will have dramatic effects on unemployment in most OECD countries.
-However, it is much less clear that governments have reacted to the extraordinary circumstances brought about by the crisis by increasing the levels of PLMP and ALMP generosity (therefore reversing the recent trend towards workfare).
+It is an uncontested fact that the present economic crisis has had and will have dramatic effects on unemployment in most OECD countries.
+But it is much less clear that governments have reacted to the extraordinary circumstances brought about by the crisis by increasing the levels of PLMP and ALMP generosity (therefore reversing the recent trend towards workfare).
 If we were to look at the yearly changes since 2007 contained in the period averages in Table 1, the most remarkable characteristic would be stability.
-The commitment to mitigating the effects of the crisis on unemployment and the effects of unemployment on poverty seems, at best, weak.
-Budgetary concerns and fiscal discipline have replaced unemployment as the main goals of governments of all ideologies.
+The commitment to mitigate the effects of the crisis on unemployment and the effects of unemployment on poverty seems, at best, weak.
+Budgetary concerns and fiscal discipline have replaced unemployment as the main goals of governments of all ideologies.49 market policy is an effective tool to promote equality.

-This article makes two main points in an attempt to reverse this increasing apathy towards the implications of the crisis with regards to unemployment.
-The first one is that labor market policy is an effective tool to promote equality.
 In the era of the decommodifying welfare state, it was a powerful buffer between unemployment and income inequality.
 The second one is that by the arrival of the Great Recession in 2007, the welfare state in most OECD countries had gone through a profound change.
-Since the 1990s, conditionality had transformed social benefits, and labor market policies had become more demanding.
+Since the 1990s, conditionality had transformed social benefits and labor market policies had become more demanding.
 An emphasis on enabling activation, on the other hand, had not been adopted equally throughout the OECD.
 This transformation has important implications for the ability of the welfare state to promote equality.
 Only by understanding the nature of the workfare state will we be able to assess the likely consequences of this and future crises.
 This article represents a first step in this process.